Vietnamese Cambodians: Education

-Field research carried out by ethnologists such as Stefan Ehrentraut shows that only a minority of Vietnamese children attend public schools, with figures varying across different provinces.
-In Kampong Chhnang and Siem Reap where the Vietnamese live along the river banks, enrollment into public schools fare below 10%, whereas in other provinces such as Kampot and Kratie the proportion are higher.
-As the majority of Vietnamese do not carry citizenship papers, they were unable to enroll their children into public schools.
-For those who send their children to schools, most of them only attend school for a few years and seldom complete Grade 12 as Vietnamese parents were unable to afford school fees.
+Field research carried out by ethnologists such as Stefan Ehrentraut in 2013 shows that only a minority of Vietnamese children attend public schools, with figures varying across different provinces.
+Ehrentraut wrote that it is not rare for local commune officials to claim that ethnic Vietnamese enrolment into their commune attended state schools fare below 10%.
+As the majority of Vietnamese do not carry citizenship papers, they were unable to enrol their children into public schools.
+In a small number of cases, this is a reason why Vietnamese students are unable to proceed to higher grades, according to Ehrentraut.
 Vietnamese students also faced difficulties in academic work, as classes are taught exclusively in the Khmer language, and Vietnamese children that grew up speaking Vietnamese at home have limited competency in Khmer.
 In some Vietnamese communities based in the Tonle Sap and Mekong rivers, there are private schools that are run by Vietnamese community associations and Christian organisations.
 The private schools cater the teaching of the Vietnamese language, and are mostly attended by children of impoverished families.

 Economy

 During the French colonial administration, educated Vietnamese were employed in the civil service administration as secretaries, clerks and bureaucrats.
 When Cambodia gained independence in 1953, the Sihanouk-led government phased out most of the Vietnamese civil servants with Cambodians, and they sought employment in banks and commercial enterprises as secretaries and other office-based positions.
 In the 1960s, urban-dwelling Vietnamese with lower education backgrounds also worked as mechanics in car repair and machine shops owned by Chinese businessmen.
 Vietnamese immigrants that settled in the countryside worked as fishermen along the Tonle Sap lake and Mekong river, and also as rubber plantation workers in Kampong Cham and Kratie provinces.

-As most Vietnamese are stateless residents, they seek a living through ad-hoc various industries such as the construction, recycling and prostitution industries or as street peddlers.
-Vietnamese that live along the Tonle Sap lake and Mekong rivers are subsistence fishermen.
-A sizable number of these stateless Vietnamese consisted of migrants that came to Cambodia between 1992 and 1993 during the UNTAC administration.
-The majority of Vietnamese still live below the poverty line, although a very small number of Vietnamese are represented in the Cambodian business sector.
+As most Vietnamese are stateless residents, they seek a living through ad-hoc various industries such as the construction, craftsmanship, run small businesses, etc. A sizable number of these stateless Vietnamese consisted of migrants that came to Cambodia between 1992 and 1993 during the UNTAC administration.
+A very small number of Vietnamese are represented in the Cambodian business sector.
 One example is Sok Kong, the head of the business conglomerate Sokimex which owns state concessionaires in the country's petroleum, tourism and entrepot industries.